If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 UPDATE 1-19-2024: Here is the specific code from Super Mario All-Stars that will correct the Koopa shell vs. Hammer Brother behavior to give you the correct 1000 points for that enemy:

-bcs ContinueSetupFloatey ;if valid, continue with the rest of the code
+bcs SetupFloateyNumber ;if valid, continue to original code below

 rts ;otherwise leave